-Using Theorem \ref{th:covdescent}, we can, as in Example~\ref{ex:c23g3}, construct an explicit descent for the curves in this family.
+As in Example~\ref{ex:c23g3}, we can use Theorem \ref{th:covdescent} to construct an explicit descent for the curves in this family.
 For this particular family, the descent can even be performed uniformly to yield a general expression in $q_4, q_5, q_6$.
-Let $F = k (q_4,q_5,q_6)$ be the rational function field over $k$ in three indeterminates, and define the binary quartic form $f \in F[x,z]$ as the homogenization of the right hand side of (\ref{fgdfam}).
+Let $F = k (q_4,q_5,q_6)$ be the rational function field over $k$ in three indeterminates, and define the binary quartic form $f \in F[x,z]$ as the homogenization of the right hand side of Equation~\eqref{fgdfam}.
 Let $c$ be the transvectant $(f,f)_{10}$.
-Then $c$ is a covariant of order $4$ with non-zero discriminant and non-zero $I(c)$ and $J(c)$, hence with automorphism group $\DG_4$.
-The field of moduli of $X_c$ is contained in the field of moduli of $X_f$ which is a subfield of $\QQ(q_4,q_5,q_6)$, therefore the quartic $\mathfrak{c}$ as in \eqref{quarticsplit} is defined over $\QQ (q_4 , q_5, q_6)$ and is $\GL_2(\bar{F})$-equivalent to $c$. \\ Now let $L$ be the degree $4$ extension of $F$ defined by the dehomogenization of $c$.
-From Proposition \ref{prop:iso-quartic}, we can explicitly construct an $L$-isomorphism between $c$ and $\frakc$.
-This transformation gives a descent of the curve corresponding to $c$, which by Theorem \ref{th:covdescent} also yields a descent of the curve corresponding to $f$.
-The resulting expression, though indeed defined over the rationals, is huge and impossible to give here.\footnote{see the \textsc{magma} scripts \url{http://iml.univ-mrs.fr/~ritzenth/programme/explicit-descent/Fuertes-Gonzalez-Diez.zip} for the computations above, the finale result and the program to compute the descent of any given specialization.} However, we can give an example for a specialization.
+Then $c$ is a covariant of order $4$ with nonzero discriminant and nonzero $I(c)$ and $J(c)$, and hence has automorphism group~$\DG_4$.
+The field of moduli of $X_c$ is contained in the field of moduli of $X_f$, which is a subfield of $\QQ(q_4,q_5,q_6)$; therefore the quartic $\mathfrak{c}$ as in Equation~\eqref{quarticsplit} is defined over $\QQ (q_4 , q_5, q_6)$ and is $\GL_2(\Fbar)$-equivalent to $c$.

+Now let $L$ be the degree-$4$ extension of $F$ defined by the dehomogenization of~$c$.
+From Proposition~\ref{prop:iso-quartic}, we can explicitly construct an $L$-isomorphism between $c$ and~$\frakc$.
+This transformation gives a descent of the curve corresponding to~$c$, which by Theorem~\ref{th:covdescent} also yields a descent of the curve corresponding to~$f$.
+The resulting expression, though indeed defined over the rationals, is huge and impossible to give here.
+(The computations above, their final result, and the program to compute the descent of any given specialization are available at the URL listed in the Introduction.)
+However, we can give an example for a specialization.